ThinkingViT: Matryoshka Thinking Vision Transformer for Elastic Inference

-\section{Adaptive Inference Performance of \name under Varying Entropy Thresholds}
+\section{Adaptive inference performance of \name under varying entropy thresholds}

 Table~\ref{tab:detailed_results} presents detailed results of \nameNoSpace’s adaptive inference behavior under different entropy thresholds.
-We report accuracy, throughput, total compute (in GMACs), and the ratio of inputs that proceed to the second stage of inference of \name 3H~$\rightarrow$~6H.
+We report accuracy, number of parameters, throughput, total compute (in GMACs), and the ratio of inputs that proceed to the second stage of inference of \name 3H~$\rightarrow$~6H.